 - Needs Workshop – Virtual – June 25 at 5:30 p.m.

 - Cost-Feasible Workshop – August 2020

 The MPO will hold public workshops during the development of the Needs and Cost Feasible Plans.
 Due to the Covid-19 outbreak, alternative workshop formats and times are being considered.
 Options include online virtual participation open to the public with electronic information available through the MPO website for review.
 More information coming soon.
 To receive updates on the LRTP and meetings, contact the MPO at email@example.com.

-An online survey will be available in May and June 2020 asking for input on topics related to transportation needs and priorities.
+An online survey will be available in June 2020 asking for input on topics related to transportation needs and priorities.

 2045 LRTP Goals